What is Apple CarPlay®?

-Apple iOS 13 CarPlay update: Apple has made significant upgrades to CarPlay for the first time since its introduction with iOS 13 for iPhone.
+Apple iOS 13 CarPlay update: With the release of iOS 13 in September 2019, Apple made significant upgrades to CarPlay for the first time since its introduction.
 Read all about the changes below.

 A CarPlay stereo gives you access to your iPhone's calling, music, mapping, and message applications with a simple one-cord connection to your iPhone using the phone's Lightning-to-USB cable, or – in some cases – wirelessly.

-iOS 13 upgrades make CarPlay even more driver-friendly
+iOS 13 upgrades made CarPlay even more driver-friendly

 With that out of the way, let's move on to the new features, which were 5 years in the making....

 There's a new Dashboard screen, which offers a split-screen view with the map on the left and multiple tiles on the right.
 You'll see the audio you're playing, smart Siri® suggestions, info about incoming texts and calls, and other common tasks.
 This drastically improves CarPlay's functionality as you don't have to flip between different app screens to get all the key info while you're driving.